our commitment to you – we’ll help wherever we can

 We're committed to treating customers sympathetically and positively when they are experiencing difficulties, and will do our best to help those who are having problems with their debts.

 If you're worried you may be starting to have financial difficulties, or are already having problems with your debt, it's important that you speak to us as soon as possible.
-If you do so we'll do everything we can to help you solve your problems.
+We’ll do everything we can to help you solve your problems.

 There are also a number of places that provide free and impartial debt advice.
 These organisations are not associated with cahoot and can help you to manage your creditors and debt problems.